JohnyP36/Personal-List/.github/ISSUE_TEMPLATE/easylistdutch.md

 ### Notes
 <!-- [Add here the result of whatever investigation work you have done: please investigate the issues you report -- this prevents burdening other volunteers.
 This is especially true for issues arising from settings which are very different from default ones.] -->
 <!-- If you suspect certain filters (this helps spending time to debug it manually).
-If you have a screen shot of the issue or advert, this will help to highlight it. -->
+If you have a screenshot of the issue or advert, this will help to highlight it. -->